-Nomura has established various mechanisms to prevent discrimination and harassment, in accordance with the Nomura Group Code of Ethics.
+Nomura has established various mechanisms to prevent discrimination and harassment, in accordance with the Nomura Group Code of Conduct.

 Our standards are aligned with international human rights principles.
 As a member of the UN Global Compact, we support the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, the ILO's international labor standards and the UN Guiding Principles on Business and Human Rights.